Internal Transfer Students

 Will indicating a specific major impact my admissibility to the Smith School of Business?
 Are different majors limited to a certain number of students?

 Your application and subsequent application review are for the Smith School of Business, and not for specific majors.
 While you are asked for your intended major in the application process, it will not impact your admission decision.
-Once admitted, you are able to declare and/or switch majors following Smith's policies.
+Once admitted, you can declare and/or switch majors following Smith's policies.

 Will I be able to apply to business honors and/or Smith fellows programs for my first semester at Smith?